Cosmology from UNIONS weak lensing profiles of galaxy clusters: Results

 \subsection{Cosmological constraints from profile comparisons}

 Of our four cluster samples, DLIS high is the closest to being complete, as argued by \cite{DESI_Legacy}.
 Thus, we will compare the mean projected mass profile for this sample to the simulated profiles in order to constrain cosmological parameters.
 We use the DLIS high sample with $M_{500{\rm c}}>10^{14} M_{\odot}/h$ as this produces a signal comparable to that expected in simulations, as seen in Fig.\;\ref{fig:obs_profiles}, whereas at lower masses the DLIS sample may be contaminated by projected systems with overestimated masses.
 Of course we can not be sure we have removed all interlopers from the sample, and there may still be a bias in the observed $\Delta\Sigma$ profile.
 In creating the matched simulation profiles, we convert the simulated halo masses from $M_{200{\rm c}}$ to $M_{500{\rm c}}$ by adopting the cosmological parameters of the particular simulation, and using the NFW concentration parameter determined by AHF.
 The converted masses have been mass-scattered, such that we are including the effect of low-mass systems entering the sample, and high mass systems leaving the sample.
 We then take the mean profile of all simulated halos with $M_{500{\rm c}}>10^{14}M_{\odot}/h$.
-Though the redshift distribution differs between the simulated and observed clusters, the infall region does not vary significantly with redshift when using comoving units of distance as explored in \cite{Mpetha}.
+For the fiducial cosmology result given by a solid green line in Fig\;\ref{fig:cosmo_from_profiles}, this mean includes redshift based weights to correct for the volume-limited nature of the observed catalogue and the large difference in the redshift distributions, seen in Fig\;\ref{fig:Mz}.
+The dash-dot green line shows the case where no such weight is included in the simulation profiles.

 We use the results in Eq.\;(14) of \cite{Mpetha} to define the radial range of the infall region over which to compare the simulated and observed profiles.
 Adopting the constants associated with UNIONS gives an angular radius at which we expect the signal in the infall region to peak of $\theta_{\rm peak}=0.254\,$deg.
 Considering Fig.\;4 of \cite{Mpetha}, we use an angular range of log$(\theta_{\rm peak})\pm0.25\,$dex.
 To convert the angular range to a radial range, we use the mean redshift of the DLIS high sample and adopt a fiducial value of $\Omega_{\rm m}=0.3$.
 This translates into a radial range of $1.77-5.61\,$cMpc$/h$.
 This range is shown as the grey band in Fig.\;\ref{fig:obs_profiles}.